This guide provides all required setup steps to start using Vision.

 You have three options for calling the Vision API:

 The client libraries are available for several popular languages.
-For information on installing the client libraries, see Cloud Vision Client Libraries.
+For information on installing the client libraries, see Vision API Client Libraries.